 The EU Digital Networks Act unpacked

-The European Commission has published its proposal for a Digital Networks Act (DNA), signalling the most significant reform of EU telecoms regulation in over a decade.
-Released on 21 January 2026, the proposal would repeal and replace the European Electronic Communications Code (EECC) with a directly applicable Regulation.
-The stated aim is to reduce regulatory fragmentation, simplify compliance for operators and create a more investment-friendly framework for digital connectivity across the EU.
+The European Commission has published its proposal for a Digital Networks Act (DNA), the most substantial reform of EU telecoms regulation in over a decade.
+Released on 21 January 2026, the proposal would repeal the European Electronic Communications Code (EECC) and replace it with a directly applicable Regulation.
+The aim: reduce regulatory fragmentation, simplify compliance and create an investment-friendly framework for digital connectivity across the EU.

 For telecoms providers, infrastructure operators and investors, the DNA is first and foremost a regulatory reform.
 It goes to the heart of how electronic communications networks and services are authorised, regulated and supervised in the EU.